cutthroat78/Leaving-Cert-Notes/README.md

 ## Links to help make/edit notes
 - [Line Graph Maker](https://www.rapidtables.com/tools/line-graph.html)
-## Plan
-1. Convert, setup and fix the notion export and sort all that out
-  - Biology
-  - Biology Experiments
-  - Computer science
-  - English
-  - Music
-2. Convert paper and all other notes into digital
-3. Fix and put all links into index.md and {subject}.md
-4. Convert all Biology paper and digital slides
-5. Start converting all notes to anki

 ## To Dos
+- Fix and put all links into index.md and {subject}.md
 - Use # in links to link to certain headings on pages
 - Get rid of “School Slides” and "Table of Contents" headings from notes
 - Write study guide/plan for each subject